thwowu/BDPA_Assign3_TWU/README.md

 		wordcount.put(word[0], word[1]);}
 ```

-Then perform routing the global frequency into the similar format as last assignment (document_file_name#frequency -> word#frequency):
+Then perform routing the global frequency into the similar format as last assignment (document_file_name#frequency -> word#frequency).
+Keeping the # can help the later work when the hashtag # works as a seperator that I can split them into two groups.

 ```
 for (Text num : values) {title.add(num.toString());}